-- Tip You can also hold down control and click a layer in the Layers Panel to make a selection based on the content of that layer. - Hold down [Ctrl] to temporarily activate the move tool since we will be moving (copying actually) the selected area to the park image. - With the move tool still selected drag the selection to the other image (You can hold down [Shift] as well if you want the selection to be placed in the middle of the other image, but we're going to move it around once it's there anyway so it's not so important).
+- 6) Hold down [Ctrl] to temporarily activate the move tool since we will be moving (copying actually) the selected area to the park image. - 7) With the move tool still selected drag the selection to the other image (You can hold down [Shift] as well if you want the selection to be placed in the middle of the other image, but we're going to move it around once it's there anyway so it's not so important).

-© Steve O'Neil 2017
+© Steve O'Neil 2012